 - a.
-Name the principal parts of a typical sailboat and a runabout. - b.
-Describe the identifying characteristics of a sloop, ketch, yawl, cutter, and schooner. - c.
+Name the principal parts of a typical sailboat, runabout, canoe, kayak, SUP, and raft. - b.
+Describe the identifying characteristics of: - 1.
+A sloop, ketch, yawl, cutter, and schooner - 2.
+An open motorboat and cabin motorboat - 3.
+A touring canoe and whitewater canoe - 4.
+A whitewater kayak and sea kayak - 5.
+Oar frame raft and a paddle raft - c.
 Demonstrate the ability to use a heaving line.